DevkraftTechnologies/quartz/content/notes/20230628030810 Large Language Models (LLMs).md

 # Large Language Model (LLMs)

 The parameters a like a model's memory, the more parameters a model has the more sophisticated task it can perform
 ## Usecases

+- Chatbots
 - Writing
 - Text Summarisation
+- Translation
+	- Languages for ex.
+English to German
+	- Natural Language to Programming Language
+- Information Retrieval
 	- Named Entity Recognition (NER)
+- Augmenting LLMs
+	- Connect to external data sources like APIs, database etc